 (I adore this easy to transport and set up stroller designed for work with any infant car seat.)

-If your town has a YMCA, it is absolutely worth a monthly membership.
+If mom’s town has a gym with childcare (YMCA or otherwise), it is absolutely worth a monthly membership.
 Most will provide free childcare for up to two hours per day with your monthly dues.

 13. Baby Carrier

-As a new mom, your baby carrier might be one of the most important pieces of “equipment” you own!
+For new moms, a baby carrier might be one of the most important pieces of “equipment” she has!
 Babies love snuggling up to a warm body, and baby carriers allow mamas to keep babies close while freeing up their hands.

-I switched to the Ergo, and the difference was INSTANTANEOUS.
+I switched from an older carrier to the Ergo a couple months after my son was born, and the difference was INSTANTANEOUS.
 Such a relief to be able to tote him around without feeling like my back was going to break!

 The Ergo is a traditional baby carrier that has straps around your waist and back and can be used as a back carrier for bigger kiddos.

-The Moby Wrap can be a little confusing at first, but once you learn how to use it (Youtube videos for the win!) you will become a pro quickly.
-It is cozy wrap that is easy to bring along anywhere.
+The Moby Wrap can be a little confusing at first, but some babies love it (Youtube videos can help mom learn how to use it!).
+It is cozy wrap that is super portable.

 14. Amazon Prime Membership

-From groceries, to diapers, to car seats to coffee… it can all be delivered straight to your doorstep, now in ONE DAY.
+From groceries, to diapers, to coffee… it can all be delivered straight to her doorstep, now in ONE DAY.

-In those early months when your schedule is mostly dictated by baby’s schedule, you might find it nearly impossible to get out the door.
+In those early months when her schedule is mostly dictated by baby’s schedule, she might find it nearly impossible to get out the door.
 And frankly, a long shopping trip with a crying, hungry infant in tow is no one’s idea of a good time.